justin4v/ZettelNotes/Language/Java/JMM/Java Memory Model.md

 ## Wiki
 - The Java Memory Model describes **how threads in the Java programming Language interact through memory**.
 - The Java Memory Model(JMM) defines the allowable behavior of multithreaded programs, and therefore describes when such reorderings are possible.
-It places execution-time constraints on thee relationship between threads and main memory order to achieve consistent and reliable Java applications.
+It **places execution-time constraints on the relationship between threads and main memory** order to achieve consistent and reliable Java applications.
+- By doing this , it makes it possible to **reason about  code exection in a multithreaded enviroment** , even in the face of **optimizations performed by the dynamic complier** ,the **processor** and the **caches**.